Skip to Navigation Skip to Content Skip to Footer Navigation

 • Considerations of the novel biographically or in relationship to other authors' works.

-In short, any personal or critical comments are welcome.
+In short, any personal or critically-minded comments are welcome.
 Members are not required to respond directly to the weekly leader's post.
-Members can also introduce secondary references, quotes, or links to outside related resources when inclined.
+Members can also introduce secondary references, quotes, or links to outside related resources.
 The only general requirement is that all posts remain respectful of others and the general community.

-Additional information or instructions may be provided once a given slow reading list is begun.
+Members can expect additional information and instructions once a given slow reading list is announced.

 Past Slow Reading List Discussions